 Continent: South America

 Why?
 The Ottoman settlements of Berat and Gjirokastër.
 Illyrian, Greek, and Roman archaeological sites.
+The capital Tirana.
 The least European country in Europe (is that why I like it most?
 Europe is a little too developed for my liking).
 Albania was closed to the world during the reign of Enver Hoxha, and tourism is still only in its infancy.

 Slovakia: The High Tatras mountains looming over Poprad, exploring Spiš Castle where they filmed Dragonheart, the romantic Bojnice Castle, the historic city of Trenčín, the under-rated capital Bratislava;